shangyuj/2200-messed-up/index.md

 **[Attendance sheet](https://docs.google.com/spreadsheets/d/1V6gpI8_BbFhQojothBC0aBSvFfwybBr8sWzhPA187LQ/edit?usp=sharing)**: Tick next to your name!

 ## 3/6 Phrases: Review/exercise

+Objective of this lesson: You will know how to diagram common types of noun phrases, adjective phrases, adverb phrases, and prepositional phrases.

 ### What is in a diagram?
 ![image](https://github.com/user-attachments/assets/fb2ec639-1e51-4fe9-90c8-ac62088d137e)
 #### Word